sambuccid/hulipaa/users_and_roadmap.md

 I want to be able to use the searchbar to see all the occurrences of any word in aspecific page So that I can find the topic I want

-Should be able to end to end test it
 #### ~~generate results~~

 #### ~~show results~~